AbbasSavvy/Rock_Paper_Scissor_Agent/README.md

-# Rock–Paper–Scissors–Plus — Design Overview
+# Rock-Paper-Scissors-Plus - Design Overview

+---

 ## State Model
 The game uses a **single mutable state dictionary** to represent the entire game lifecycle.